pierrelorioux/pierrelorioux.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: I'm up and running!
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+'''This is using Markdown and that is nice !

 ![_config.yml]({{ site.baseurl }}/images/config.png)